Write your answers to three questions about why a year at SMUS would be The Best School Year Ever. Get some advice on your entry.

 Step 4:

-We will notify finalists February 1, 2025 that they have won one of the three scholarships up to $80,000, and are moving on to the final stage of the contest which involves an interview in person at SMUS.
+We will notify finalists February 2, 2026 that they have won one of the four scholarships up to $80,000, and are moving on to the final stage of the contest which involves an interview in person at SMUS.

 Step 1:

-Visit SMUS in person with your parents in early March for a tour, Q&A with past winners, and most importantly, an interview with the Admissions team.
+Visit SMUS in person with your parents for a tour, Q&A with past winners, and most importantly, an interview with the Admissions team.

 Step 2: